-APPLICATION DEADLINE, 2017-18: November 1, midnight
+APPLICATION DEADLINE, 2022-23: November 15, 2022

-The Gallatin Global Fellowship in Human Rights is supported and advised by a group of distinguished leaders in the field of international human rights.
+The fellowship is supported and advised by distinguished leaders in the field of international human rights.

-The program is open to all undergraduate students in degree-granting programs at NYU and to master’s students in Engineering, Gallatin, the College of Global Public Health, the Graduate School of Arts and Science, Law, Nursing, Social Work, Steinhardt, Tisch, and Wagner.
+The program is open to all undergraduate students in degree-granting programs at NYU and to master’s students in Gallatin, the College of Global Public Health, the Graduate School of Arts and Science, Law, Nursing, Social Work, Steinhardt, Tandon, Tisch, and Wagner.

 NOTE: This fellowship was organized primarily to benefit students who have little access to such funding; therefore, applications from undergraduates will receive priority consideration.